logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/databricks_quick_start_azure.rst

 .. contents:: :local:

-Step 1: Setting up VPC peering between Hopsworks and Databricks
+Step 1: Setting up VNet peering between Hopsworks and Databricks
 ---------------------------------------------------------------
-VPC peering between the Hopsworks and the Databricks virtual network is required to be able to connect to the Feature Store from Databricks.
+VNet peering between the Hopsworks and the Databricks virtual network is required to be able to connect to the Feature Store from Databricks.

 In the Azure portal, go to Azure Databricks and go to *Virtual Network Peering*: